Original Medicare: Part A and Part B

 Medicare Part A does NOT cover

-- Doctors’ fees for care received during hospital stays
+- Doctors’ fees for care received during hospital stay

 - Hospital fees deemed medically unnecessary

 Part B: Medical insurance